OrderGroove nabs $20M to help brands raise their Amazon game

 That defensive position has netted OrderGroove a number of large brands, including Walmart, Toys R’ Us, PetSmart, Nestlé, L’Oréal and GNC.

-OrderGroove initially focused on subscription commerce — building solutions for companies to “set it and forget it” in Alvo’s words.
+OrderGroove initially focused on subscription commerce — building SaaS solutions for companies to “set it and forget it” in Alvo’s words.
 That is, set up and get recurring payments for regular products and services.

 But Amazon has been itself focused on “how to kill the shopping cart” — which can be abandoned even in the sticky Amazon universe.
 And so, Amazon has had an infusion of tech in recent times to boost how it sells to users — from the growth and success of the Amazon Prime membership service; through to the Echo and the Dash buttons respectively for one-touch and voice-enabled ordering.